genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 ### Purge bulk data

-You can purge data of whole table by using
+You can purge data from the whole table using:

 ```kotlin
 bulkPurger(USER_SESSION)
 ```
-You can purge data of table based on some conditions
+You can purge data from the table based on some conditions:

 ```kotlin
 purgers {